Pensions

 We’ll never call you and ask you to log in to your account or send you an email asking for security details or other confidential information.

-Also be assured that keeping your data safe is a top priority for Standard Life.
+Keeping your data safe is a top priority for Standard Life.
 We have multiple technical controls in place along with strong business processes and staff training to help us do this.

 And we have resources to give you more information on keeping your money safe from scams (for example, we’ve got details of phone numbers and websites to look out for, as they might be involved in scams).